Diodes-Delight/www/content/docs/piunora/getting-started.md

 ### For eMMC models

 If you are using an eMMC module follow the Raspberry Pi docs **[here](https://www.raspberrypi.com/documentation/computers/compute-module.html#steps-to-flash-the-emmc)**.
 Holding down the USB boot button while attaching the USB cable will enable USB boot for this purpose.
 You do not need to keep holding it down after attaching the USB cable, it just needs to be pressed during power up.
-As well, The USB switch (near the USB-C connector) must be set in the `DEVICE` position.
+As well, the **USB switch** (near the USB-C connector) must be set in the **DEVICE** position.

+USB hubs sometimes can give you issues when the pi-boot utility tries to send the boot code.
+If you experience the tool going in a loop forever trying to send something, try a USB port that is directly connected to your computer or a different USB hub.

 ### Using an existing Raspberry Pi SD Card or vanilla Raspberry Pi OS